nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 14-Sept-2022

+Multiple other tasks consumed quite a bit of my day, and I managed to do some studying for interviewing, as well as knock out a code challenge session.

+The code challenge was to find the most common word "in a book".
+The input would be a String containing lots of words, punctuation, and spaces.
+This detailed analysis was lacking in my 40-minute time-limited exercise, which slowed my progress.
+It was pretty clear that I needed to use some sort of Collection that would help me determine duplicate items, but I didn't quite get the right selection.
+If I had walked through the data structure and how it is traversed, I would have discovered helpful facts that I could have used in designing a solving algorithm.

+When approaching code challenges, I need to remember to:

+- Break down the problem further, by describing the input in as basic terms as possible.
+- Analyze the selected data structure for how it is used including traversal.
+- If the start of my solution looks to be too complicated, consider where the complexity is entering the solution because the correct solution should be *easy*, not hard.

 ## Tuesday 13-Sept-2022

 Continuing with the Java code challenges, I completed working on the core functionality of the Tree libraries.
 The K-Ary Tree was challening enough, and once I figured out to just stick with making "a tree of nodes" rather than a specific tree Class things got a lot easier.